iv4nnet/ComputerVisionUGR/README.md

   - Aggressive augmentation can improve robustness but may introduce noise.
 - **Model Complexity vs. Overfitting**:
   - Regularization techniques like dropout are essential to avoid overfitting.

+## Assignment 3 - Feature Extraction and Image Stitching

+In this assignment, we develop a base to gain hands-on experience with key techniques in computer vision.
+We will explore interest point detection, feature matching, and image stitching.
+The assignment is divided into four exercises:

+### Exercise 1: Multi-scale Blob Detection using the Laplacian of Gaussian

+Implement a multiscale blob detector in Python that uses Laplacian of Gaussian (LoG) filters to identify interest points or regions.

+#### Steps:
+1. **Sigma Values**:
+    - Use 11 sigma values starting from a small initial sigma, increasing by a factor of 1.5 for each subsequent scale.
+2. **Scale-normalized LoG**:
+    - Apply the scale-normalized LoG filter to the image.
+3. **Maximum Detection**:
+    - Find maxima of the squared Laplacian response in scale-space.
+    - Use a 3D neighborhood for maximum detection (26 neighbors).
+    - Apply `maximum_filter` from `scipy.ndimage` and use a threshold to limit the number of blobs detected to around 1000 points.
+4. **Visualization**:
+    - Draw detected blobs as circles centered on the identified coordinates with radius proportional to the scale at which the corresponding blob was detected.

+## Exercise 2: Harris Corner Detector

+Write Python code to implement the detection of the strongest 100-150 Harris points in an image.

+### Steps:
+1. **Derivative and Integration Scales**:
+    - Set the derivative (σ) and integration (σ) scales to 1.5 and 2.25, respectively.
+2. **Compute Image Derivatives**:
+    - Calculate the image derivatives.
+3. **Second Moment Matrix**:
+    - Compute the three terms of the second moment matrix (M) at each pixel by applying convolution with a Gaussian mask.
+4. **Harris Response**:
+    - Compute the Harris value at each pixel of the image.
+5. **Non-Maxima Suppression**:
+    - Use `corner_peaks()` from `skimage.feature` with an appropriate `min_distance` and threshold to keep 100-150 keypoints.
+6. **Orientation Computation**:
+    - Compute the main orientation for each point by smoothing derivative images with a larger sigma.
+7. **KeyPoint Creation**:
+    - Create a list of `cv2.KeyPoint` objects using the selected points.
+8. **Visualization**:
+    - Draw keypoints on the image using `drawKeyPoints()` with appropriate flags.

+## Exercise 3: Matching Keypoints between Images using SIFT and Haralick Descriptors

+Develop a solution to match keypoints between two images using the SIFT algorithm.

+### Steps:
+1. **KeyPoint Detection**:
+    - Use the SIFT algorithm to detect keypoints and compute descriptors for both images.
+2. **Brute-Force Matching**:
+    - Use the `cv2.BFMatcher` with the Brute-Force cross-check criterion.
+3. **Lowe's Ratio Test**:
+    - Apply Lowe's ratio distance criterion using `knnMatch`.
+4. **Visualization**:
+    - Draw the top 100 matches using `cv2.drawMatches()`.

+## Exercise 4: Image Stitching using Homographies (3 points)

+Create a mosaic/panorama by stitching multiple images together using homographies.

+### Steps:
+1. **Homography Calculation**:
+    - Compute homographies between pairs of images using the matched keypoints and `cv2.findHomography()`.
+2. **RANSAC**:
+    - Use RANSAC to perform robust estimation while computing homographies.
+3. **Image Warping**:
+    - Warp images using the computed homographies.
+4. **Stitching**:
+    - Blend the images to create a seamless mosaic or panorama.
+5. **Visualization**:
+    - Display the final stitched image.